-in (AC) energizer, attach the lead

-wire from the fence terminal on the

-the ground terminal on the energizer

-energizer top clip at the end of the fence.
-Attach the ground wire from

-Note: Deer QuikFence may

-insulated wire to attach a battery

-require an additional piece of

-Never put animals into an electric fence enclosure without first checking it for adequate voltage.
+10. Connect energizer For either a battery (DC) or plugin (AC) energizer, attach the lead wire from the fence terminal on the energizer top clip at the end of the fence.
+Attach the ground wire from the ground terminal on the energizer to the ground-rod system.
+Note: Deer QuikFence may require an additional piece of insulated wire to attach a battery energizer to the fence.
+11. Checking voltage Never put animals into an electric fence enclosure without first checking it for adequate voltage.
 Touch one contact point to the soil or metal spike of a line post and the other contact point to a positive wire.
 Voltage on a newly installed fence should exceed 3,000v.
 As time passes, grass or weeds will grow and touch the fence, causing the voltage to drop.
 Never allow voltage to drop below 2,000v.
 12. Moving (or removing) the fence.
 (This job is easier with 2 people.)
 Disconnect the fence from energizer.
-Then walk along fence. energizer.
 Then walk along fence, progressively removing the posts for the soil and holding them (at left) in your hand in a tidy bundle.
 This allows the fence to fold together into pleats as it drags along behind you.
 Remove twigs and trash from the fence as you fold it up.
 This will save time later when you reinstall the net.

 13. Rolling up the fence After the length of fence is folded up, pick up posts as a group and shake the net a bit (this is easier with 2 people).
 This allows the folded pleats to straighten themselves.
 Then lay the fence on the ground (as shown at left) and roll up the folds.
 Start with folded fence at the end without posts and roll toward the posts.
-This will produce a roll much like it began-with all the posts on outside and the folds of fence rolled up inside.
+This will produce a roll much like it beganwith all the posts on outside and the folds of fence rolled up inside.

-14. Tying up a roll Firmly tie the roll using the tie strings.
+14. Tying up a roll

+Firmly tie the roll using the tie strings.
 It doesn't have to be as tight as when new, but it needs to be tight enough to be easily carried or stored.

+Pig QuikFence 6/30/12